Cost of Registration:

 Tuition checks are written directly to each individual teacher.

-The class fees for elementary grades depend on the class and the materials used.
-Teachers will use this to supply any copies and additional materials (beyond regular school supplies that students will bring, such as notebooks and pens).
-Keep in mind this replaces the need for purchasing a textbook in any of these subjects.
 Class materials fees are required at registration, so our teachers can finalize lesson plans, make copies, and purchase materials over the summer, to be prepared before classes begin.